PDF is committed to using your funds efficiently to support our mission. To see how funds are spent, browse our financial information.

 Vice President, Scientific Affairs

 James Beck, Ph.D., has led PDF's scientific affairs since he joined the organization in 2008.
-In this role, Dr. Beck oversees PDF’s research strategy and programs, including management of grants that support PDF research centers, individual investigators, fellows and our collaborative projects.
+In this role, Dr. Beck oversees PDF’s research strategy and programs, including management of grants that support PDF research centers, individual investigators, fellows and collaborative projects.

 As part of his goals to “fund ideas with the greatest potential to propel Parkinson’s research forward and improve lives as quickly as possible” he has: